(minor updates for changing technology on July 22, 2023)

 So, if social media isn't the cure-all for your business, what is?
 All the rest of your marketing options, that's what!
 Traditional marketing options are still alive and well and possibly your best bet for acquiring new customers and keep the existing customers interested.

 - Manage your customer lists closely and email regularly to your potential client base.
 Make sure you include links back to your website to draw their attention to specific services or products you have to offer.
 An added benefit of this type of marketing is that you can constantly test and refine your promotions, which allows you to improve both your outreach and your website over time.
+We're not talking about broad-message eblasts here ... we're talking about thoughtful email communications that provide information of specific value and interest to your customer base.

 - Join the local chapter of your industry association(s).
-Networking is still one of the surest ways to create business opportunity!
+Networking is still one of the surest ways to create business opportunity.

 - Participate on your industry association(s) websites.
-Many of those offer robust networking opportunities through their own social media offering - which could be far more relevant to your business than the general public social media options of Facebook and Twitter.
+Many of those offer robust networking opportunities through their own social media offering - which could be far more relevant to your business than the general public social media options of Facebook and Instagram.

 I'm a big fan of social media, but it's only valuable in the right context and for the right reasons - much like every other advertising media.
 If you clarify who you are trying to sell to, what they are likely to respond to, and where they are consuming their media, you can shed some of your stress over the things you are not doing and focus your attention more profitably on the areas that matter.